Animadversio/GPT-Auto-Data-Analytics/README.md

 # GPT-Auto-Data-Analytics
-Automatize local data analysis with groups of tool-using GPT agents
+Automatize local data analysis with groups of tool-using GPT agents.

 A data analysis project is usually motivated by a high level question and then break it down into